CompAndSave/hugo-decap-ti/content/posts/make-oven-free-meals-for-summer.md

 ---
-title: "Make Oven-Free Meals Perfect for Summer"
+title: Make Oven-Free Meals Perfect for Summer
 date: 2017-08-29T13:00:51.000Z
+authors: Awanthi Vardaraj
 slug: make-oven-free-meals-for-summer
-description: "Make Oven-Free Meals Perfect for Summer"
 featured_image: /blog/images/archive/2017/08/pastasalad.jpg
-authors: Awanthi Vardaraj
+description: Make Oven-Free Meals Perfect for Summer
-tags: [healthy food,summer]
+tags:
+  - healthy food
+  - summer
 ---
 Don't get me wrong; I love to cook, and as an avid baker, I love my oven.
 However, in the hot and humid summers, turning on my oven or being stuck beside the stove as the temperature climbs to what feels like volcanic heat inside my kitchen is not my favorite thing in the world.
 I already wrote [this post](https://www.tomatoink.com/blog/posts/meals-without-the-oven.html) detailing breakfast and lunch oven-free meals for hot summer days, so now it's time to focus on the main meal: dinner.

 # Dinner Recipes without the Oven